 Great regret is expressed in the county over the unfortunate affair.
 The brothers belong to an excellent family and married, each having a moderate sized family of children.
 Their father was the late Elijah Banks, who died something over a year ago.
 Harrison Banks married Lettie Stamper, a daughter of Aunt Susan Stamper, of Kings creek, whom many of our readers know.

+Spencer Banks married a daughter of Hezekiah Branson, a good citizen of the Lower Rockhouse section.
 At the time of the trouble Harrison Banks was very much under the influence of whiskey which no doubt was the cause of the whole trouble.

 No one seems to have been present except the brothers and Harrison Banks' wife and it is said that she was so badly hurt and excited that she knows but little about the affair.
 She is said to have been badly hurt about the head.

 It is stated that Spencer Banks before his death refused to make a statement as to just how the affair came about.

 The public will please take notice that Harrison Banks, who was convicted of manslaughter in the Circuit Court of Letcher County at the April term in 1909, will ask the Governor for pardon and all who object will notify the Governor and state in writing any objection.
 This Sept.
 12, 1910.